The Factorizable Feigin-Frenkel center: Identification with the algebra of function on opers

 \subsection{The map \texorpdfstring{$\gamma$}{gamma} in case of multiple sections}

-Here we construct an analogue of the isomorphism $\gamma$ in the case of multiple sections, and show that it's formation is actually independent from the choice of a coordinate.
-We do this by exploiting the factorization properties of $\gamma$.
+Here we construct an analogue of the isomorphism $\gamma$ in the case of multiple sections.
+The strategy to define such a canonical isomorphism is to construct it locally with the aid of a coordinate $t$ and then show that its formation is actually independent from the choice of such a coordinate.
+This will be achieved by exploiting the factorization properties of $\gamma$ in combination with Proposition \ref{coro:descralphacenterv2}.